Choose a city closest to you.

 - Facility: The sponsor usually provides space to hold one or more sessions from 6 PM to 10 PM.
 There are 15 sessions, and the sessions normally have between 25 and 50 people in them, depending on the location.
 A projector and internet is required.

 - Catering: The sponsor normally caters the sessions with basic food and drinks, such as pizza and sodas, starting around 6 PM.
+Catering may not be applicable in some cases, however.

 - Office Hours: The sponsor normally provides an office for the Local Director to meet with enrolled Founders before the sessions and occasionally at other scheduled times during the week.